gabrielsantos969/API-InventoryManagementSystemTS/README.md

 ## Recommendations 💡

+>[!IMPORTANT]
+>
-It is recommended that you have this project installed on your machine and that it runs correctly:
+> It is recommended that you have this project installed on your machine and that it runs correctly:
+>

-- Mysql 8.0
+> - Mysql 8.0
-- Node 18
+> - Node 18
-- Visual Studio or another IDE
+> - Visual Studio or another IDE
-- git 2.43.0
+> - git 2.43.0
-- Postman
+> - Postman

 ## Get project 📥